Crime

 September 14 CNN was presenting a variety of "talking heads" who

 discussed war strategy.
-The pentagon had asked for the mobilization
+The pentagon had asked for the

-first appeared on a CNN poll.
-The media was following a pattern in
+introduced, the question first appeared on a CNN poll.
+The media

-which they identified the potential issues, included these issues in
+was following a pattern in which they identified the potential

-a poll, and then used the results of the poll to introduce the issue
+results of the poll to introduce the issue to the viewers.
+In

-to the viewers.
-In addition to introducing the idea of a draft, Wolf
+addition to introducing the idea of a draft, Wolf Blitzer

-of 9/11 as he talked about the united Congress.
+coverage of 9/11 as he talked about the united Congress.

 Senator